JacobH1992/one-click-hugo-cms/site/content/work/just-switch-app.md

   Product Designer

   Front-End Developer
+workdate: 2017
 ---
 ### App design

+{{< figure src="/img/just-switch-app/jw-screens-1.jpg" alt="First screens" >}}

 We made use of a simple colour palette to design many illustrative icons to help guide users through the app in a more engaging way.
 We also used colour to help indicate the path we wanted people to take most often in the journey.

-{{< figure src="/img/just-switch-app/jw-screens-1.jpg" alt="First screens" >}}

 {{< figure src="/img/just-switch-app/jw-icons-1.jpg" alt="Navigation icons" >}}